Dr Serena Iervolino

 - the application of mainstream ‘western’ paradigms and models of curation and interpretation and the procurement of western museum and curatorial expertise outside the 'west'.

 Serena welcomes applications for PhD topics related to any of these research interests.
+For more details, please see her full research profile.

 Expertise and Public Engagement